Zagaz/Gutenberg-Custom-Block-Hero-with-ACF-pro/README.md

 # Gutenberg Custom Block Hero with ACF pro
  ## Description

-This project is a custom WordPress block that creates dynamic hero section with data using Advanced Custom Fields (ACF) Pro.
-It has the options to customize the background:
+This project provides a custom WordPress block for creating a dynamic hero section using Advanced Custom Fields (ACF) Pro.
+The block offers flexible background options:

-- **Color**- Plain color;
+- **Color** – Set a solid background color.
-- **Image**- Choose a image;
+- **Image** – Select an image as the background.
-- **YouTube**- Just get the URL of a YouTube video.
-And choose the options:
+- **YouTube** – Enter a YouTube video URL and configure options:

-	▶️ Autoplay \
+    - ▶️ Autoplay
-	🔁 Loop video\
+    - 🔁 Loop video
-	🔇 Mute video
+    - 🔇 Mute video

-Also, you can customize:
+You can also customize the following content:

 - **Title**
 - **Subtitle**
 - **Description**
-- **Link Button**
+- **Link Button** (customize background color, URL, and text color)

-The link Button can be customized: The backgrond, the url and text color
+This allows you to build visually engaging hero sections tailored to your site's needs.
 ## Requirements

 - **WordPress** (latest version recommended)